 The packaging that conquered the world

 What makes Pringles so famous and recognizable worldwide?
-The right answer is on the packaging: it is a tall metallic package, which varies in color depending on the flavor.
+The right answer is on the packaging: it is a tall, metallic package whose color varies by flavor.
 Many flavors have become so well-known that consumers associate the color with the corresponding potato flavor.
 The packaging is easily recognizable and has been successful for the company.
 It is very easy to transport, and your hands do not get dirty when taking the product from the can.
 Most importantly, unlike regular soft packaging, the product is not damaged during transportation.
 The shape of the chips appeared simultaneously with the packaging.

 Genuine brand identity

 The font on the packaging is memorable and stays in consumers’ minds.
-This is one of the things that does not change regardless of the potato flavor.
-The fact that the letter and color have not changed helps it remain among the recognizable symbols.
+This is one of the things that does not change regardless of the potato’s flavor.
+The fact that the letter and color have not changed helps it remain recognizable as a symbol.
 The first letter is uppercase; the rest are lowercase and slightly slanted.
-The yellow color of the inscription further highlights the packaging.
-The brand and logo are connected, meaning the yellow letters and the mustached man are the identity of one brand.
-Two eyes, a bright and memorable hairstyle, chestnut hair, big and beautiful mustaches, and a red bow tie on the suit make the logo memorable.
+The yellow inscription further highlights the packaging.
+The brand and logo are connected, meaning the yellow letters and the mustached man are the brand’s identity.
+Two eyes, a bright, memorable hairstyle, chestnut hair, big, beautiful mustaches, and a red bow tie on the suit make the logo memorable.

-It is also very important for the potato depicted on the packaging to match what the buyer finds upon opening it.
+It is also very important that the potato depicted on the packaging matches what the buyer finds when they open it.
 The packaging convinces the buyer that the potato has a rich and strong taste.
 In most countries, Pringles are produced in different sizes.

 Font and Colors

-The Pringles logo features the head of a fictional character.
+The logo features the head of a fictional character.
 It is a stylized caricature of Julius Pringles, a baker who became a marketing legend.
-Until 2002, the mascot had eyebrows and a black bow tie with the brand name.
-More recent versions have a modern look: designer Louis R. Dixon gave them a three-dimensional look and removed the word “Pringles” from the bow tie.
+Until 2002, the mascot had eyebrows and a black bow tie with the company name on it.
+More recent versions have a modern look: designer Louis R. Dixon gave them a three-dimensional look and removed the word from the bow tie.

 FAQ